seibert/ln/doc/rest.rst

 =================  =================  ==============================================
 ``unit``           String             Unit of measure.
 May be empty string.
 ``description``    String             Description of data series.
 May be empty string.
+``metadata``       String             Description of data series.
+May be empty string.
 =================  =================  ==============================================

 Response: Success (200)